mpvginde/anemoi-demo-keisler2022/README.md

 ```

 Note the `requirements.txt` includes `ipykernel`, which allows you to run notebooks
 from VS Code.
-If you prefer to use the classic Jupyter interface, myou can install it
+If you prefer to use the classic Jupyter interface, you can install it
 manually with:

 ```bash